A Study of the Body, Soul and Spirit

 So Jesus Himself, not His body, but Jesus Himself, was alive, after His body had died.
 And Acts 2:27 says that He was “alive”, in hades.
 His SOUL was in hades, and the soul was His “being.
 It was His “life”!
 But what creates the life?
 It’s the spirit that gives the life.
 The spirit IS life.
 The body that God created, BECAME a soul, when?
 It became a soul, when the SPIRIT gave it life.
 The spirit brought life to the body without any other addition.
 Therefore the spirit must have had life in itself, or the body could NOT have became a living being!
 There would BE no life, if it weren’t for the presence of the spirit.
 There would be no SOUL without the presence of the spirit!
 The “life” is contained within the spirit.
 The spirit is a soul, in and of itself.

 There’s a rational conclusion to make here concerning Jesus..
-Since the soul, or the “life” of Jesus was in hades, and since it is the spirit that gives the life, then there is NO other conclusion, than the fact that the Spirit of Jesus was also in hades.
+Since the soul, or the “life” of Jesus was in hades, and since it is the spirit that gives the life, there is therefore NO other conclusion, than the fact that the Spirit of Jesus was also in hades.
 And this isn’t difficult to understand.
 When the spirit returns to God who gave it, it is then in a condition that the bible calls “hades”

-Hades is the unseen condition, or “realm” (the word hades means, “unseen”) of departed spirits.
-And in that “realm”, there is a presence of God.
+Hades is the unseen condition, or “realm of departed spirits”. (the word hades means, “unseen”) And in that “realm”, there is a presence of God.
 We’re told in Psalm 139:8, “If I make my bed in sheol, behold, Thou art there.”
 “Sheol” is the old testament Hebrew word, which is the equivalent of hades.
 When we’re told that “the spirit returns to God who gave it”, it’s perfectly understandable that those spirits have to dwell somewhere, and the bible tells us that “hades”, is that “dwelling place”.
 Another way of looking at it, is that hades, is the “condition” of the soul, after it leaves the body.
 It is the “unseen” condition of the spirit, between death and the resurrection.

 There will be a time when we will be “unclothed”.
 We will not have a body of any kind.
 But our soul will always remain alive, even without a body.
 Our soul will consist of a spirit, without a body of any kind.
-It could well be, that this is the reason why the spirit “sleeps” during this period of time, between the death of our physical body, and the resurrection of the spirit, when we will be given our spiritual body.
+It could well be, that this is the reason why the spirit “sleeps” during this period of time, between the death of our physical body, and the resurrection of the spirit, when we will be given our new spiritual body.
 I’m just guessing here, but maybe the spirit requires some kind of body for it to be active.
 Just a thought.

-One more scripture.. this one shows the words “soul” and “spirit”, being used interchangeably.
+One more scripture..
+This one shows the words “soul” and “spirit”, being used interchangeably.

 The virgin Mary exclaimed in Luke 1:46, “My soul exalts the Lord, My spirit has rejoiced in God my Savior.”
 We might call this a “parallelism”, where the same thing is said in two different ways.